GluuFederation/docs-ce-prod/3.1.2/source/index.md

 - **JCE 1.8***: Java cryptography extension

 _*_ _Required component.
 All other components are optional._

+!!!
+Note
+    Due to replication issues in Gluu OpenLDAP, Gluu OpenDJ is currently the recommended directory server.

 Learn more about the open source licenses in use [below](#license).